GoogleCloudPlatform/cloud-foundation-fabric/fast/CLEANUP.md

 terraform destroy
 ```

-# Stage 0 (Bootstrap)
+## Stage 0 (Bootstrap)
-You should follow these steps carefully because we can end up destroying our own permissions.
+***You should follow these steps carefully because we can end up destroying our own permissions.
+As we will be removing gcp-admins group roles, where your user belongs, you will be required to grant organization admin role again ***

 We also have to remove several resources (GCS buckets and BQ datasets) manually.

 ```bash
 cd $FAST_PWD/00-bootstrap/